ovchynnikov/load-bot-windows/README.md

    youtube shorts
    ```

 ### Additionally, the bot can download videos from other sources (for example YouTube).
 Usually, videos shorter than 10 minutes work fine.
-Telegram limitation is 50MB for a video.
+Telegram limitation is 50 MB for a video.
+Bot will try to compress the video to < 50 MB.

 - To download the full video from YouTube add two asterisks before the url address.
 Example:
 ```